Scaling out local food systems: New research published

 “Strengthening our communities depends significantly on local and sustainable food systems.
 These systems can generate local jobs, bring wealth back into the local economy, enable more people to access nutrient-dense food, support smaller-scale sustainable farmers, and bring greater connection to the food we eat, and to our communities.”

-Next steps and the 'Local Food Growth Plan'
+Next stop: the 'Local Food Growth Plan'

 This report lays the groundwork for the Local Food Growth Plan, which aims to scale out the local food sector across the UK.
 Next, the local food plan partner organisations will explore solutions to scale local food systems through speaking with industry experts, and food sector-change makers.
 The growth plan will present a co-created action plan to influence policy, attract investment, and inspire impactful actions towards a healthier, more resilient local food system in the UK.